 — want to create positive social impact through your enterprise

-— be focused and committed
+— be focussed and committed to engaging with MeWe’s business support

 You don’t need to:

 — have already set up your business.
 We help people translate ideas into reality as well as grow existing enterprises at all stages.

 — be experts in business.
 You just need to be ready to grow with your idea.

 Find the full eligibility and judging criteria below.
 Please check you are eligible before beginning your application.

 — Can either apply with a well thought out idea or with an enterprise that has already launched.
 Please note, applications that require extensive technological Research & Development of a product are not eligible.
 If you are unsure if your business is eligible, contact firstname.lastname@example.org.

 — Must be able to demonstrate that a key driver for the business is to create positive social impact.

 — Can be a not-for-profit, commercial idea or enterprise.